audiocogs/mp3.js/README.md

-MP3.js - a JavaScript MP3 for Aurora.js
+MP3.js - a JavaScript MP3 decoder for Aurora.js
 ================================================

 MP3.js is a refactored version of [JSMad](https://github.com/ofmlabs/jsmad) designed to run in the